tadash10/XSS-Payloads/README.md

 # XSS-Payloads
 This cross-site scripting (XSS) cheat sheet contains many vectors that can help you bypass WAFs and filters.
-You can select vectors by the event, tag or browser and a proof of concept is included for every vector.Thanks for your star!! will be apriated
+You can select vectors by the event, tag or browser and a proof of concept is included for every vector.

 | Event Handler                       | Description                                         | Example Code                                                                                                           | Compatibility                                         |
 |-------------------------------------|-----------------------------------------------------|------------------------------------------------------------------------------------------------------------------------|------------------------------------------------------|